-"In today's economic environment you cannot save your way to millionaire status," writes Grant Cardone, who went from being broke and in debt at the age of 21 to becoming a self-made millionaire by 30.
-"The first step is to focus on increasing your income in increments and repeating that.
+"In today's economic environment you cannot save your way to millionaire status," wrote Grant Cardone, who went from being broke and in debt at the age of 21 to becoming a self-made millionaire by 30.
+"The first step is to focus on increasing your income in increments and repeating that," Cardone said.

 "My income was $3,000 a month and nine years later it was $20,000 a month.
 Start following the money, and it will force you to control revenue and see opportunities."

 “The best way I know to become a millionaire is to put the power of compound interest on your side.
 By giving your money more time to compound and keeping your rate of return as high as possible, you greatly increase your chances of reaching a seven-figure net worth,” Brian Feroldi wrote on The Motley Fool.